Shiba Inu

 Care Requirements

-They are high-energy dogs that need significant daily exercise and mental stimulation.
+They are extremely energetic dogs requiring extensive daily exercise, activities, and mental stimulation.

 They have high grooming needs requiring frequent brushing and regular professional grooming.